nirajkharel/nirajkharel.github.io/_posts/2024-04-27-payload-encryption-and-obfuscation.md

         }
  ```

-The next step would be to calculating the original size of the shellcode and allocating a memory for containing the deobfuscated shellcode.
+The next step would be to calculate the original size of the shellcode and allocate a memory for containing the deobfuscated shellcode.
 Here since each UUID is 16 bytes, the total number of buffer needed to be allocated is **16 * NmbfOfElements**.
-Just think it as an storage for the deobfuscated code.
+Just think of it as a storage for the deobfuscated code.

  ```c
         // getting the real size of the shellcode (number of elements * 16 => original shellcode size)